Important information regarding Yizkor on Yom Kippur

 This Book of Remembrance allows members to read the names and recollect their loved ones at Yizkor time as well as during the solemn day of Yom Kippur.

-Alternatively please contact the Shul office on 020 8954 2210 for a blank form if you have not already received one in the post.
+If neither of these methods are convenient for you, please contact the Shul office on 020 8954 2210 for a blank form if you have not already received one in the post.

 Please note that we do not require you to inform us which service you will attend on Yom Kippur, because all names of departed relatives will be recorded in the Book of Remembrance.